The Deal (2005 film): Reception

 The review aggregator website Rotten Tomatoes surveyed 34 critics and, categorizing the reviews as positive or negative, assessed 7 as positive and 27 as negative for a 21 percent rating.
 Among the reviews, it determined an average rating of 4.50 out of 10.
 The critics consensus reads "Dense with detail but light on entertainment value, The Deal turns a potentially riveting subject into a sloppily assembled -- and progressively more implausible -- misfire."
+Most reviews were less than favorable.